knidarkness/epigma/README.md

 ## TODO

+- C/D for nodes in edit mode of a shape
+- atomic entities (either all document (name, data, shapes), either only id and receive all properties via separate API calls)
 - fix undoables -- undo/redo states of each doc seprtly
-- split async actions into separate files, so that /actions/index.js define only atomic action creators (research/probably use: redux-observable)
 - each file up to 100 LOC

-- atomic entities (either all document (name, data, shapes), either only id and receive all properties via separate API calls)
-- C/D for nodes in edit mode of a shape
+- <s><b>split async actions into separate files, so that /actions/index.js define only atomic action creators (research/probably use: redux-observable)</b></s>
 - <s><b>research and use selectors for data access</b></s>
 - <s><b>dev-dep & dep</b></s>
 - <s><b>add moment.js for date/time formatting</b></s>
 - <s><b>redux dev-tools</b></s>
 - <s><b>refactor reducer decomposition</s></b>
 - <s><b>finally deal with babel and mocha</b></s>

+## Would be nice to have

+- add type to the shapes
+- color palette for the shapes (stroke/fill colors)
+- rectangles drawing

 ## License